ultrabug/py3status/py3status/modules/README.md

                          IMPORTANT/PREREQUISITES:
                          		1. Many USB modems (including the one tested) do not register as a modem but as a storage device.
-If this applies to your modem, too, consider using the usb_modeswith tool which is part of many Linux distributions
+If this applies to your modem, too, consider using the usb_modeswitch tool which is part of many Linux distributions

                          		2. This module needs read/write access to your modem communication